What is Agile?

 - Flexibility in operations: Accommodate changing requirements throughout the development process to give customers a competitive advantage

 - Frequent delivery: Aiming for a briefer timescale

 - Collaboration: Seamless coordination between business stakeholders and developers throughout the project

 - Motivation is key: Support, trust, and encourage team members to perform in a goal-oriented manner

 - Face-to-face interaction: An effective method of conveying information to and within a development team

 - Working software: It is the primary measure of progress

 - Sustainable development: Agile processes to support a constant development pace amongst sponsors, developers, and users

-- Technical Agility: Attention to technical detail and design enhances agility
+- Technical agility: Attention to technical precision and design enhances agility

 - Simplicity: The art of maximizing the amount of work not done is essential